General

 Each of these processes impact the lead time between your piece being made, and being shipped.

-Some countries may impose an import duty on your package.
-This is a third party charge organised by your country’s custom's department.
-It is the buyer's responsibility to pay any customs and import fees.
+If you're located outside of australia - Some countries impose an import duty on incoming goods.
+This is a third party charge organised by your country’s customs/government department.
+I

 Jewellery